 There are many moments in our lives where we have been uncertain about the outcomes.
 Starting a new job, moving to a different country, bringing a new baby in the family, or creating our own company.
 However, even though we were probably scared in these circumstances, we were also excited about it.

-The main difference is that you chose to put yourself in these situations, whereas now you didn’t have a choice.
+The main difference is that you chose to put yourself in these situations, whereas other times you didn’t have a choice.
 Nonetheless, even if we didn’t choose our situation, we can still decide how we react to it.

 Looking at uncertainty through the Optimist lens means accepting the situation as it is while adopting a positive attitude.
 The aim is to increase the possibilities of a positive outcome by concentrating on what’s under our control.